Sakiba-Sabrina/Android-Lab-Project/README.md

 DOCAPP
 ======

-This Android app was built during AngelHack Dubai.
+This Android app was built for NSU CSE Android Lab Project.

 The main aim of the app was to make it easier to connect Patients and Doctors.